 Originally, our volunteer optimism propelled us to think globally (“International” Partners), but it became apparent that grassroots development meant knowing people personally, returning regularly, understanding the local culture and politics, and knowing what resources were available.
 Our attention went from global, to Central America, to El Salvador, to the departments of Cuscatlán and Cabañas, to eight specific communities with which we have worked with for more than a decade.
 Since 2010, IP has centered its more modest attention on rural communities in El Salvador and built the IP headquarters in Aceituno, Cuscatlán, El Salvador.

-What we saw firsthand in poor communities was that people faced several very basic and severe challenges (education, water, nutrition and health care, security, unemployment, transportation, political leadership, etc.).
-Despite the interconnection among all of these, we decided that education was the single-most influential lever for change and made it the priority for IP programs.
+People in economically impoverished rural communities faced several very basic and severe challenges (education, water, nutrition and health care, security, unemployment, transportation, political leadership, etc.).
+We decided that education was the single-most influential lever for change and made it the priority for IP programs.
 Unfortunately, public schools are overcrowded, lack resources like books, paper, and computers, and are open for only half-day classes.

 In 2004, IP and the people of Hacienda Vieja built the first IP Community Library-Education Center, which started with a pre-school.
 This program has expanded to constructing and operating centers in 5 communities with daily after-school classes, books, computers, and the Internet.
 Each library has a committee of parents who volunteer and help organize community-wide events.
 About 1,000 people a year participate.
 These Library-Education Centers are the only common buildings and have become the heart of these communities used not only for education but also for community meetings, festivals, and ceremonies.
 Part of the program’s success is the result of delegations of undergraduate and graduate students from the University of Maryland who come each January to develop the curricula, train teachers, and work with students.